openstack-infra/zuul/doc/source/developer/ansible.rst

 Zuul contains a modified version of the :ansible:module:`command` that starts a log streaming daemon on the build node.

-.. automodule:: zuul.ansible.library.command
+.. automodule:: zuul.ansible.base.library.command

-All jobs run with the :py:mod:`zuul.ansible.callback.zuul_stream` callback plugin enabled, which writes the build log to a file so that the :py:class:`zuul.lib.log_streamer.LogStreamer` can provide the data on demand over the finger protocol.
+All jobs run with the :py:mod:`zuul.ansible.base.callback.zuul_stream` callback plugin enabled, which writes the build log to a file so that the :py:class:`zuul.lib.log_streamer.LogStreamer` can provide the data on demand over the finger protocol.
 Finally, :py:class:`zuul.web.LogStreamHandler` exposes that log stream over a websocket connection as part of :py:class:`zuul.web.ZuulWeb`.

-.. autoclass:: zuul.ansible.callback.zuul_stream.CallbackModule
+.. autoclass:: zuul.ansible.base.callback.zuul_stream.CallbackModule
    :members:

 .. autoclass:: zuul.lib.log_streamer.LogStreamer